 Molecules in Memory Formation

-With Igf2, we have found that levels of Igf2 increase in the hippocampus following learning, and that if we block this increase in expression of Igf2 in the hippocampus, we block long-term memory formation.
-Interestingly, if we inject Igf2 into the hippocampus after learning, we can actually enhance the animal’s memory!
-My work so far has focused on determining which cells in the brain produce Igf2, and whether there is a specific Igf2-producing cell population that is critical for promoting memory formation.
-This will give additional clues as to what Igf2 is doing in the brain to promote memory formation.
+In order to further explore the therapeutic potential of Igf2, it is important to understand how naturally produced Igf2 is acting on the brain to promote memory formation.
+My thesis focused on determining which cells in the brain produce Igf2, and whether there is a specific Igf2-producing cell population that is critical for promoting memory formation.
+This may give additional clues as to what Igf2 is doing in the brain to promote memory formation.

 Rodent behavior (fear conditioning, inhibitory avoidance, novel object location)